-Does your business manufacturer, sell, or serve food products?
-If the answer is yes, your company could be the target of a food contamination claim.
+If your business manufactures, sells or serves food products, it could be the target of a food contamination claim.
 Such claims can affect virtually any business in the food industry including farms, restaurants, grocery stores, food processors, and manufacturers.

-Most of the nation's food supply is overseen by the Food and Drug Administration (FDA), a federal agency.
-The FDA regulates all domestic and imported foods other than meat, poultry, and eggs (these foods are overseen by the U.S. Department of Agriculture).
-The FDA's authority was expanded in 2011 by the passage of the Food Safety Modernization Act.
-The Act enables the FDA to be proactive.
-The agency can now focus on preventing foodborne illness rather than just responding to it.
-Here are some of the law's key features:
+Most of the nation's food supply is overseen by the Food and Drug Administration (FDA).
+The agency regulates all domestic and imported foods except meat, poultry, and eggs, which are overseen by the U.S. Department of Agriculture.
+A law passed in 2011 called the Food Safety Modernization Act gives the FDA the power to prevent foodborne illness rather than just respond to it.
+Among other things, the law:

-- It requires the FDA to mandate comprehensive controls across the food supply in order to prevent foodborne illness.
+- Requires the FDA to mandate comprehensive controls across the food supply to prevent foodborne illness

-- It gives the FDA new authority to inspect food producers and processors.
+- Gives the FDA new authority to inspect food producers and processors

-- It gives the FDA the authority to compel a company to recall its products.
+- Gives the FDA the authority to compel a company to recall its products.
 Previously, the agency could only recommend a recall.

-- It allows the FDA to collaborate with other government agencies to help improve food safety.
+- Allows the FDA to collaborate with other government agencies to help improve food safety

-Secondly, a business that sells a contaminated food product may be forced by circumstances or the FDA to withdraw the product from the marketplace.
+Secondly, your business could be forced by circumstances or the FDA to withdraw the contaminated product from the marketplace.
 Recalling products you have already sold is time-consuming and expensive.
-In some cases, your business may be forced to shut down all or part of its operations.
+Your business may also be forced to shut down all or part of its operations.
 Like a recall, a shutdown may be voluntary or required by a government agency.
-In either case, your business will likely lose income during the shutdown and for some time afterward.
+In either case, your business will likely lose income during the shutdown and for some time thereafter.

-A third risk associated with contaminated products is third-party claims.
+Thirdly, a contamination incident can lead to third-party claims.
 Individuals who have been injured or become ill from a tainted product may sue your company for damages.
-Your business may also be sued by other companies that purchased the contaminated product and lost money as a result.
+You could also be sued by companies that have suffered a financial loss because they have used your contaminated product as an ingredient or component of another product.
 For example, a cookie manufacturer is forced to recall cookies after learning that nuts it purchased from a processor are tainted.
 The cookie manufacturer sues the processor for the costs associated with the recall.

-Finally, a food contamination incident can damage your company's brand and its reputation.
-Customers may shun your business for weeks or months after the incident, even if they never bought the tainted product or became ill.
+Finally, a food contamination incident can damage your company's brand and reputation.
+Customers may shun your business for weeks or months after the incident whether or not they bought the tainted product or became ill.
 Luring them back won't be easy.
-You'll need to convince your customers that you have fixed the problem and that it won't happen again.
+You'll need to convince your customers that you have fixed the problem and it won't happen again.

 Commercial Property Coverage

-For a loss of contaminated food to be covered by a commercial property policy, the food must qualify as insured property and the damage must result from a covered cause of loss.
-Most commercial property policies cover loss or damage by any cause that isn't specifically excluded.
+If food products cannot be used because they have been contaminated, will the damage be covered by your commercial property policy?
+The answer is maybe.
+For the loss to be covered, the food must qualify as insured property and the damage must result from a covered cause of loss at an insured location.
+Most businesses purchase commercial property policies that cover loss or damage by any cause that isn't specifically excluded.
 If the peril that caused the food contamination isn't excluded, the loss may be covered.

-Note that virtually all property policies exclude damage caused by pollution or fungus (mold).
-The fungus exclusion applies to bacteria as well as mold.
+Virtually all property policies exclude damage caused by pollution or fungus (mold) or bacteria.
 Some policies exclude damage caused by contamination.
 However, the fungus, pollution, and contamination exclusions typically contain exceptions.
-Damage caused by pollution, fungus or contamination may be covered if the damage is the direct result of a peril (such as fire) listed in the exception.
+Damage caused by these perils may be covered if the damage is the direct result of a peril (such as fire) listed in the exception.

 Food Contamination Endorsement

-If your business is forced to shut down due to the discovery (or suspicion) of food contamination, your company will likely lose income and incur extra expenses.
-These losses can be covered under an ISO Food Contamination endorsement added to your property policy.
-Coverage applies only if the shutdown is ordered by the Board of Health or another government agency.
+If your business is forced by the Board of Health or another government agency to shut down due to the discovery (or suspicion) of food contamination, your company will lose income and incur extra expenses.
+These losses can be covered by adding the ISO Food Contamination endorsement to your property policy.
 The endorsement covers the following:

 - Expenses to clean equipment as required by the governmental authority